adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 15.Get-Services-RemoteHost
 - Get report of all local services and users of remote server computers.

-#### 16.Manage-ADResourcesShared
+#### 16.ADResourcesShared-Manage
 - Management of common shared resources, assignment of resource permissions to AD users.
-Makes use of the *NTFSSecurity* module.
+(Makes use of the *NTFSSecurity* module).

 #### 17.Join-ComputerToDomain
 - Set computer name and join computer to AD domain.